Mitchell Carson: Powers and abilities

 Mitchell Carson has S.H.I.E.L.D. training, specifically in firearms/explosives, espionage, intelligence gathering, and hand-to-hand combat.
 He gained access to an old Ant-Man suit which he used to shrink and take out the more advanced Ant-Man suit utilized by Eric O'Grady.

 In other media

 Martin Donovan as Mitchell Carson in Ant-Man (2015).

-Mitchell Carson appears as the secondary antagonist in Ant-Man (2015), portrayed by Martin Donovan.
-This version is an agent of Hydra who previously worked undercover as the Head of Defense of S.H.I.E.L.D. during the 1990s and partook in the latter organization's failed attempt at replicating Hank Pym's Pym Particles.
+Mitchell Carson appears in Ant-Man, portrayed by Martin Donovan.
+This version is an agent of Hydra who previously worked undercover as the Head of Defense of S.H.I.E.L.D. during the 1990s and partook in S.H.I.E.L.D.'s failed attempt at replicating Hank Pym's Pym Particles.
 In the present, Carson and a group of Hydra agents meet with Darren Cross, Pym's former protégé who had successfully created his own formula and developed the Yellowjacket battlesuit.
-After Pym, Scott Lang, and Hope van Dyne intervene, Carson absconds with Cross's replicated technology.
-In an alternate ending, Carson is apprehended before he can escape.
+After Pym, Scott Lang, and Hope van Dyne intervene, Carson escapes with Cross's replicated technology.